 Redeeming Qantas Points

 Similar to other foreign carriers, Qantas has a distance-based award chart.
-Until September 17th, 2019, redemptions on Qantas will be governed by the award chart below.
+Until September 17th, 2019, redemptions on Qantas were governed by the award chart below.

-After September 18th, 2019, Qantas will use the following award chart:
+Qantas is now using the following award chart:

 Increases/Decreases in Awards: